To drive abroad, Italian citizens are subject to different rules depending on whether they go, for short periods of stay or for residence, to:

 c) Extra-EU countries which are not signatories of reciprocal agreements with Italy on the conversion of driving licences.

-- If you travel for short periods of time to an EU Member State you can drive using your Italian driving licence because, according to the Community Directive n.
-91/439/EEC of 29th July 1991, Member States recognise driving licences issued by their respective Authorities.
+- If you travel for short periods of time to an EU Member State or an EEA member state, you can drive using the Italian driving licence because, according to the EU Directive no. 2006/126/EC of 20 December 2006, the EU Member States and the European Economic Area (EEA) member states recognise driving licences issued by their respective authorities.

-- If, on the other hand, you establish your residence in an EU country, you have three possibilities:
+- If, on the other hand, you establish your residence in an EU/SEE country, you have three possibilities:

--convert (attention: it is a possibility, not an obligation) the Italian driving licence into an equivalent one of the Country of residence;
+-convert (it is a possibility, not an obligation) the Italian driving licence into an equivalent one of the Country of residence;

--keep your driving licence and have it recognised by the Authorities of the Country where you reside;
+-keep your licence and have it approved by the authorities of the State in where you reside (if required by local legislation);

 -keep your original licence without doing anything.